 PGAs are designed to pass through changes in natural gas costs to Avista Utilities' customers with no change in utility margin (operating revenues less resource costs) or net income.
 In Oregon, we absorb (cost or benefit) 10 percent of the difference between actual and projected natural gas costs included in retail rates for supply that is not hedged.
-Total net deferred natural gas costs among all jurisdictions were a liability of \$1.3 million as of March 31, 2019 and a liability of \$40.7 million as of December 31, 2018.
-These deferred natural gas costs balances represent amounts due to customers.
+Total net deferred natural gas costs among all jurisdictions were an asset of \$2.5 million (\$4.3 million in assets and \$1.9 million in liabilities) as of June 30, 2019 and a liability of \$40.7 million as of December 31, 2018.
+The liability decreased from the prior year primarily due to higher natural gas prices in 2019 as compared to the current year PGA rates.